Lincoln Portrait

-Lincoln Portrait (also known as A Lincoln Portrait) is a 1942 classical orchestral work written by the American composer Aaron Copland.
-The work involves a full orchestra, with particular emphasis on the brass section at climactic moments.
-The work is narrated with the reading of excerpts of Abraham Lincoln's great documents, including the Gettysburg Address.
-An orchestra usually invites a prominent person to be the narrator.
+Lincoln Portrait, for speaker and orchestra, is a 1942 work by American composer Aaron Copland, some 16–18 minutes in length.
+Its scoring relies on the brass section at the opening and for climaxes; its speaker narrates excerpts from Lincoln's documents, notably the text of his Gettysburg Address.
+(The work is sometimes called "A Lincoln Portrait" but it was not published under this title.)

 History

 Conductor Andre Kostelanetz commissioned Copland to write a musical portrait of an "eminent American" for the New York Philharmonic.
 Copland chose President Abraham Lincoln, and used material from speeches and letters of Lincoln, as well as original folk songs of the period, including "Camptown Races" and "On Springfield Mountain."
 Copland finished Lincoln Portrait in April 1942.

 The Cincinnati Symphony Orchestra premiered the work on May 14, 1942, with William Adams as the narrator.

 Because of his leftist views, Copland was blacklisted and Lincoln Portrait withdrawn from the 1953 inaugural concert for Dwight D. Eisenhower.